fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 After creating all the stories for the deprecation warnings, it is time to address them one by one.
 Deprecation warnings are usually pretty straightforward, the messages are clear about what needs to change.
 They are also backwards compatible which means that you can fix them and merge directly to the current version of Rails.

-A good examples is the deprecation warnings caused by the changes in `ActiveRecord::Dirty` in the Rails 5.2 version.
-We wrote [this article](https://www.fastruby.io/blog/rails/upgrades/active-record-5-1-api-changes.html) while ago showing how to address them.
+Good examples are the deprecation warnings caused by the changes in `ActiveRecord::Dirty` in the Rails 5.2 version.
+We wrote [this article](https://www.fastruby.io/blog/rails/upgrades/active-record-5-1-api-changes.html) awhile ago showing how to address them.

 Ideally, you will have a test suite that exercises the code that you are changing.
 Then you can be sure that the changes don’t break existing behavior.
 If you don’t have tests, you will have to manually execute the code that you’re changing.
 That is when it can become a tedious process.